Jemtaly/RandomStuff/Verilog/boolfuck/README.md

 # Boolfuck Verilog

-An awesome boolfuck machine implemented in verilog.
+An awesome boolfuck computer implemented in verilog.

 ## Compile and Run Testbench File